CLdelisle/SPH/README.md

 # Smoothed-Particle Hydrodynamics Simulator
 <hr>
 The SPH Framework encompasses the command line environment and configuration file interpretation.
-One Python script, and three Python modules are included to accomplish this: SPH.py, CLI.py, Configuration.py, Framework.py, and Particle.py.
+Two Python scripts, and four Python modules are included to accomplish this: SPH.py, Framework.py, CLI.py, Configuration.py, gpu_interface.py, and Particle.py.

 ### Usage
 The SPH simulator needs either a CSV file as input, or it needs to be instructed to generate a set amount of particles.
 Most options have defaults pre-set in the config file